-You have kickstarted a brand-new venture with your own money or seed investment from friends and family.
+You have kickstarted a brand-new venture with your own money or seed investment from friends and family (informally or formally through an investment agreement).
 Most other startups would have failed by now but your business model can prove its worth with your products and services.
 Your customer base keeps expanding and you will need more money and investments to grow.

 It is rare for startups to be able to bootstrap and self-fund themselves, as most growth companies need to burn capital at a rate well beyond the financial capability of its founders, family and friends.

 Developing business ideas and pioneering products is a fun thing to do, but the procedures of finding investors and raising capital may be long and complex.
 Founders tend to lose interest when it comes to the negotiation of capital raising documentation or investment agreement with investors.
 However, these documents are actually the most important as they can make or break your company.

 Here is a beginner’s guide to the top capital raising documents and investment agreement templates for founders and entrepreneurs.